Home » Dish Type » Bread » Sourdough Bread Made Easy at Home

 You can use the starter to make sourdough, or store the starter in the refrigerator.

-If you value food as much as I do, you may be wondering: Why do we have to discard part of the starter?
+If you value food as much as I do, you may be wondering: Why most recipes say you have to discard part of the starter?

 The answer comes down to science and balance.
 Sourdough thrives on proper feeding ratios.
 Discarding keeps the amount of starter in proportion to the fresh flour and water you add.
 This ensures the yeast has enough food to stay healthy and active.